benkeser/info550/lectures.md

 <i class="fab fa-github"></i> = Github directory for lecture; <i class="fab fa-r-project"></i> = source Rmarkdown document for lecture; <i class="fas fa-book"></i> = additional readings; and <i class="fas fa-video"></i> = video recording.
 If video is not available, the icon will show as <i class="fas fa-video-slash"></i>.

+The lectures are produced using [xaringan slides](https://slides.yihui.org/xaringan/#1).
+Presentation notes are available by pressing "p".
+Slides can be printed to pdf by first scrolling through all slides (to ensure all content renders) and printing to pdf from your browser.
+[Allegedly](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html#printing-and-pdf-output) Google Chrome has the best support for this.

 {% assign num = site.url | size | minus: 1 %}